Sunday, 9 June 2013

 With Sollar about to be done for the second time my concentration was interuptted with a 'Hello Steve, we go the same speed', it was Austrian Robert who I thought I'd dropped some 50 miles earlier.
 He looked strong!

 My average had fallen below 23 mph by now and I still had another 15 of the tougher miles left.
 I must say I was out of the 'No-mans land' stage by now and about to enter the 'Light at the end of the tunnel' phase.
-For me, I do find myself drifting in and out of these phases during a long event especially in an Ironman.
-I had similar feelings in the swim and was about to get them in the run too.

 Finally the miles counted up to just over 111 miles.
 I didn't start my Garmin immediately so I guess it was a pretty accurate course regards mileage wise.